intelliChirp/Installation_Requirements/README.md

 # Installation_Requirements
 requirements.txt - Use this to install all the packages needed to run SNAW

-## How to install needed packages for SNAW Web, Snaw Offline, and SNAW Neural Network
+## How to Install Needed Packages for SNAW Web, Snaw Offline, and SNAW Neural Network

 Setting Up a Python Virtual Environment with all Needed Python Packages
 Note: Anaconda is not compatible for this prerequisite.